DamenH/RockyEngine/README.md

-You need CMake Tools installed.
+You need VSCode CMake Tools extension installed.

 I built and installed Ogre with vcpkg.